sonomaa/CIT-114-NOTESSs/notes05/README.md

 ### NEW FACTS
 - Companies use VPNs to allow employees to work in different countries.
 A VPN allows for the employee to have the same computing visual as they would on the job site.
 - NAT gateways provide better availability and bandwidth over NAT instances.

-### QUESTIONS:
+Meaning that managed NAT Gateway provides built-in redundancy for high availability (using the multi-AZ configuration) compared to the NAT instance which use just a script to manage failover.